13-year-old driving on grandmother’s lap says he tried to brake before hitting 5 people

 “I looked to see if someone was hurt.
 I seen like three or four, five people on the ground,” he said.

-Many of the victims suffered broken bones and head injuries, friends and relatives said.
+Many of the victims suffered broken bones and head injuries, friends and relatives told WREG.
 The mother of one victim said her son was in surgery Wednesday afternoon for a broken leg.

 “When I got out, folks started hollering at me, talking about ‘What you do?
 What you do?'”
 Joseph said.

-When asked why she allowed her son to take driving lessons from Holloman, Joseph’s mother, Jennifer Hollomon, responded, “I don’t know.”
+WREG asked Joseph’s mother, Jennifer Hollomon, why she allowed her son to take driving lessons from his grandmother considering he’s only 13 years old, and police said Holloman’s license has been suspended for five years.
+She responded, “I don’t know.”

 Hollomon’s first court appearance is scheduled for Thursday morning.